jconkli07/CircuitPython/README.md

 ### Reflection

 This was a pretty easy assignment for me, I found the code on the internet and modified it a little bit.
 I had some issues with learning how to save the files and make them run on the board but I figured them out by asking my classmates.
+Importing libraries helps to add functionalities, for example importing time allows the program to be able to pause for a set amount of time.

 ## CircuitPython_Servo